UCR-Research-Computing/UCR-Research-Computing.github.io/Knowledge_Base/KB014_Secure_Enclave_Guide.md

 **Last Updated:** February 25, 2026

 ## What is the Secure Research Enclave?
 The UCR Secure Research Enclave is a highly protected, cloud-based computing environment designed to support research projects that involve sensitive or regulated data.
-It provides the necessary technical, administrative, and physical safeguards to meet stringent cybersecurity requirements, such as those mandated by the Department of Defense (NIST 800-171) for handling Controlled Unclassified Information (CUI).
+It provides the necessary technical, administrative, and physical safeguards to meet stringent cybersecurity requirements, such as those mandated by the Department of Defense for NIST 800-171 Rev 2 compliance.

 This service allows you to focus on your research while the university's IT Solutions (ITS) team manages the complex security infrastructure, ensuring your work remains compliant and protected.

 ## Who Is This For?
 This environment is specifically for research projects that have contractual or regulatory obligations to protect sensitive data.
 This includes, but is not limited to:

-*   **Department of Defense (DoD)** funded projects involving CUI.
+*   **Department of Defense (DoD)** funded projects requiring enhanced security.
-*   Research involving data subject to **NIST 800-171** or **CMMC Level 2** compliance.
+*   Research involving data subject to **NIST 800-171 Rev 2** or **CMMC Level 2** compliance.
 *   Projects with other sensitive data types that require a managed, high-security environment (consult with us to confirm).

 *Note: The current environment is certified only for NIST 800-171 level data.
 A separate solution for projects with lower-level P3/P4 data is available (e.g., CHASS Server Room for eligible researchers).*